-Eric Westervelt is NPR's foreign correspondent currently based in Berlin.
-Since 2009, he has helped to cover a broad range of news across Europe.
-His recent reporting has included coverage of the revolutions in North Africa from the popular uprisings in Tunisia and Egypt to the civil war in Libya.
+Previously, he was a foreign correspondent based in the Middle East and then Europe.
+From 2009 to 2012 Westervelt was Berlin Bureau Chief and Correspondent coverage a broad range of news across Europe from the debt crisis to political challenges in Eastern Europe.
+In 2011 and 2012 his work included coverage of the revolutions in North Africa from the popular uprisings in Tunisia and Egypt to the civil war and NATO intervention in Libya.

-As a foreign correspondent, Westervelt has covered numerous wars and their repercussions across the Middle East for NPR.
-Prior to his current assignment, he spent several years in the Middle East reporting on Israel and the Palestinian Territories.
-In that time, Westervelt covered the conflicts in Iraq, Afghanistan, the Gaza Strip, the second Lebanon war and reporting in-depth on the Israeli-Palestinian conflict across Israel and the occupied West Bank.
+As a foreign correspondent, Westervelt has covered numerous wars and their repercussions across the Middle East for NPR as Jerusalem Bureau Chief and as Pentagon Correspondent.
+Prior to his current assignment, he spent several years living in the Middle East reporting on the war in Iraq, the Israeli-Palestinian conflict, Afghanistan and elsewhere.
+As Jerusalem Bureau Chief he covered the turmoil in the Gaza Strip, and the 2006 Second Lebanon war between the Israeli military and Hezbollah.
+He also reported in-depth on the Israeli-Palestinian conflict across Israel and the occupied West Bank.

-During the initial US-led ground invasion into Iraq in 2003, Westervelt traveled with the lead unit of the Army's Third Infantry Division and later helped cover the insurgency, sectarian violence and the on-going struggle to rebuild the country in the post-Saddam Hussein era.
+During the US-led invasion of Iraq, Westervelt traveled with the lead element of the U.S. Third Infantry Division, which was the first army unit to reach Baghdad.
+He later helped cover the Iraqi insurgency, sectarian violence and the on-going struggle to rebuild the country in the post-Saddam Hussein era.
 Westervelt was one of the few western reporters on the ground in Gaza during the Fatah-Hamas civil war and he reported on multiple Israeli offensives in the coastal territory.
 Additionally, he has reported from the Horn of Africa, Yemen and the Persian Gulf countries.

 Prior to his Middle East assignments, Westervelt covered military affairs and the Pentagon reporting on a wide range of defense, national security as well as foreign policy issues.

 Before joining NPR's Foreign Desk nearly a decade ago, Westervelt covered some of the biggest domestic stories as a reporter on NPR's National Desk.
-His assignments spanned from the September 11, 2001 terrorist attacks and the shootings at Columbine High School, to the explosion of TWA flight 800 and the vote recount following the 2000 Presidential Election.
-He reported on national trends in law enforcement and crime fighting, including police tactics, use of force, the drug war, racial profiling and the legal and political battles over firearms in America.
+His assignments spanned from the explosion of TWA flight 800 to the September 11, 2001 terrorist attacks.
+He also covered the mass shooting at Columbine High School, the presidential vote recount following the 2000 Presidential Election, among other major stories.
+He also covered national trends in law enforcement and crime fighting, including police tactics, use of force, the drug war, racial profiling and the legal and political battles over firearms in America.

 The breath and depth of his work has been honored with the highest awards in broadcast journalism.
-He contributed to NPR's 2002 George Foster Peabody Award for coverage of the 9/11 and aftermath; the 2003 Alfred I. duPont - Columbia University award also for 9/11 coverage and the war in Afghanistan; and a 2004 and a 2007 duPont-Columbia University Award for NPR's coverage of the war in Iraq and its affect on Iraqi society.
-Westervelt was selected as a 2012-2013 John S. Knight Fellow in journalism at Stanford University.
+He contributed to NPR's 2002 George Foster Peabody Award for coverage of the 9/11 attacks and the aftermath; the 2003 Alfred I. duPont - Columbia University award also for 9/11 coverage and the war in Afghanistan; and a 2004 and a 2007 duPont-Columbia University Award for NPR's coverage of the war in Iraq and its effect on Iraqi society.

-Westervelt's 2009 series with NPR photojournalist David Gilkey about on life along Israel's barrier in and around the West Bank won the Overseas Press Club of America's Lowell Thomas Award Citation for Excellence.
+Westervelt's 2009 multi-media series with NPR photojournalist David Gilkey won the Overseas Press Club of America's Lowell Thomas Award Citation for Excellence.

-In lighter news, Westervelt occasionally does a feature for NPR's Arts Desk.
-His 2010 profile of roots rock pioneer Roy Orbison was part of NPR's 50 Great Voices series.
-His feature on the making of John Coltrane's classic "A Love Supreme," was part of the NPR series on the most influential American musical works of the 20th century which was recognized with a Peabody Award.
+In lighter news, Westervelt occasionally does features for NPR's Arts Desk.
+His profile of roots rock pioneer Roy Orbison was part of NPR's 50 Great Voices series.
+His feature on the making of John Coltrane's classic "A Love Supreme," was part of the NPR series on the most influential American musical works of the 20th century, which was recognized with a Peabody Award.